 Keith Mundrick is a partner in the Indianapolis office of SmithAmundsen LLC.
 Keith maintains a broad litigation practice handling business litigation, products liability, toxic and environmental torts, landowner liability, contract disputes, insurance matters and appeals.
-He received his BS in finance from Bradley University in 2009 and his JD from Indiana University McKinney School of Law in 2012 with honors.
+He received his BS in finance from Bradley University in 2009 and his JD from Indiana University Robert H. McKinney School of Law in 2012 with honors.

 Richard K. Shoultz

-Mr. Shoultz is a partner at Lewis Wagner LLP and focuses his practice upon representing clients in the areas of fire loss, construction, product liability, insurance, and commercial litigation along with serving as a mediator.
+Mr. Shoultz is a partner at Lewis Wagner LLP and focuses his practice on representing clients in the areas of fire loss, construction, product liability, insurance, and commercial litigation along with serving as a mediator.
 He also spends considerable time assisting clients in the analysis and litigation of insurance coverage questions relating to commercial general liability, automobile, property, and homeowners policies, including claims relating to breach of the insurer’s duty of good faith.
 He is a 1987 graduate of Hanover College and received his law degree from Indiana University Robert H. McKinney School of Law in 1990.

 Elizabeth Trachtman Villa

 Elizabeth Trachtman Villa practices in the Litigation & Dispute Resolution Practice Group at Quarles & Brady LLP.
-Elizabeth’s practice focuses on general commercial litigation, including litigating disputes regarding restrictive covenants, counseling clients on risk avoidance related to restrictive covenants, and other business-related disputes.
+Elizabeth’s practice focuses on general commercial litigation, including litigating disputes regarding restrictive covenants, counseling clients on risk avoidance related to restrictive covenants, and other business related disputes.
 She is also heavily involved in Quarles & Brady’s pro bono program and law student recruitment efforts.
-She was recently named the 2017 Outstanding Young Lawyer by the DTCI and has been recognized as a Rising Star by the Indiana Super Lawyers.
+She was recently named the 2017 Outstanding Young Lawyer by the DTCI and has been recognized as a Rising Star by Indiana Super Lawyers.
 She previously served as the chair of the Trial Tactics Section of DTCI.

 Lou Voelker, now of LaPorte, Indiana, was born in Gary and grew up in Columbus.
 He attended Purdue University, graduating in 1991.
 He attended law school at Indiana University Bloomington, graduating cum laude in 1995.
-He started as an associate with Eichhorn & Eichhorn LLP in 1995 and today is a general partner with the firm, working in the firm’s Hammond, Lafayette, and Mishawaka offices.
+He started as an associate with Eichhorn & Eichhorn LLP in 1995 and today is a general partner with the firm, working in the firm’s Hammond, Lafayette and Mishawaka offices.

 Mr. Voelker was selected Defense Lawyer of the Year for 2012 and is a member of the Indiana chapter of the American Board of Trial Advocates.
 His practice is focused on civil litigation generally and medical malpractice defense primarily.
 He has successfully represented clients at the trial and appellate levels and holds an AV Peer Review Rating from Martindale-Hubbell.
 He has been recognized as a Super Lawyer in the area of medical malpractice defense from 2013 to present.
-He has been active in his church and in his community as youth sports coach, a 4-H leader, and a musician.
+He has been active in his church and in his community as youth sports coach, a 4-H leader and a musician.

 Germaine Winnick Willett

 Germaine Winnick Willett practices in the Labor, Employment & Immigration Practice Group at Ice Miller LLP in Indianapolis.
-She advises employers on employment-related questions and handles discrimination, harassment, wage and hour, and contract litigation on a regular basis.
+She advises employers on employment-related questions and handles discrimination, harassment, wage-and-hour and contract litigation on a regular basis.
 She received her undergraduate degree from DePauw University in 1994 and her law degree from Indiana University Maurer School of Law in 1998.
-She has been recognized as a Rising Star by Indiana Super Lawyers and was co-recipient of the John Morton Finney, Jr. Award for Excellence in Legal Education in 2011.
+She has been recognized as a Rising Star by Indiana Super Lawyers and was co-recipient of the John Morton Finney, Jr., Award for Excellence in Legal Education in 2011.

 Ms. Willett served as the chair of DTCI’s Women in the Law Committee from 2017 to 2018.
-She served as chair of the Indianapolis Bar Association’s Women and Law Division in 2012 and has been involved in planning and executing WLD’s Mentoring Program for the past eight years.
+She served as chair of the Indianapolis Bar Association’s Women and the Law Division in 2012 and has been involved in planning and executing WLD’s mentoring program for the past eight years.
 She is active in the American Bar Association and DRI employment law subgroups.
 She volunteers for the Homeless Pro Bono Program and is an active supporter of two nonprofit organizations, Growing Places Indy and Monrovia Band Boosters, serving both organizations in the role of board secretary.•